artMATERIALS/hyperspectral-microspectroscopy/README.md

 Step 3: images are reduced to a few components by performing a dimensionality reduction technique

-Step 4: clustering is performed to these components to create the clustered transmission and electron yield image.
+Step 4: clustering is performed to these components to create the clustered transmission and electron yield image

 ## Glance into Li-ion battery